 This will also be provided by your builder or architect and will include all details of your home including layout, size, specifications, materials used and more.

 Before your construction loan is formally approved your lender will need an estimate of the home’s value on completion by a registered valuer.
 To do this the valuer will need both the building contract and the building plans.

 They will estimate the value of the home on completion and compare it to recent sale prices of comparable homes in the area.
 This is done to ensure you’re not overspending on your build, and that your home will be worth more than the loan amount when completed.

 Construction home loan progress payments are usually made in five key stages of the build.
 Here’s a rough breakdown of the total cost and duration of each stage:

 The HomeBuilder scheme is a federal government initiative that awards a $25,000 tax-free grant for Australian citizens to build or substantially renovate their homes.

 The grant must be used to build or renovate the recipient’s principal place of residence - it cannot be used for investment properties - Learn more about investment home loans.

-To secure a construction loan, you’ll usually need to sign a contract with a qualified builder.
+Usually to secure a construction loan you’ll need to sign a contract with a qualified builder.
 If you want to build your home yourself, you’ll need to apply for an owner builder construction loan, offered by a select few lenders.